Perfect for treating your dog or puppy, these homemade frozen yogurt dog treats are a refreshing cold snack.

 - Freezer mold

 I love my Ninja countertop blender, but a Nutribullet or stick blender would also work.
 You just want to be able to chop and blend the strawberries quickly and easily.

 I used this cute mini love heart shaped mold for this frozen dog treats recipe for my puppy (which is perfect for making homemade valentine dog treats too).

 The love heart shapes are about the size of a dime (1.6cm) and 1/2 an inch (1cm) thick.

 The love heart mold shapes are very small, which is perfect for puppy frozen treats, but if you have an older or larger dog, there are cute paw and bone silicone molds too – see them here.

-But honestly, your pup is not going to care what shape the forzen fruit dog treats are, so any ice cube tray works just fine.
+But honestly, your pup is not going to care what shape the forzen fruit dog treats are, so any ice cube tray or Kong works just fine.

 I recommend you use a mold with shapes that are fairly small (around 1-2 tablespoon) to keep each frozen dog treat low in calories and help your pup stay healthy.

 I do love the silicone molds as they are super flexible and the treats are easy to remove, but I also use a regular plastic ice cube tray when making a big batch of treats and it works just fine too.

 Yes, yogurt is safe to give to dogs.
 However, you should only give plain, non-sweetened yogurt to dogs.